MTP-2021-ECP/BackEnd_ECP/README.md

 php artisan passport:install
 ```

-* If you have created your own .env file add the CLIENT_ID & THE CLIENT_SECRET given to you after
+* If you have created your own .env file ADD the CLIENT_ID & THE CLIENT_SECRET given to you after
-  the passport:install to you .env file. (refer to prvious step)
+  the passport:install to your .env file. (refer to prvious step)

 # !!
 IMPORTANT Skip ready to launch if you created your own .env file with your own database!!